Nina Nikolaevna Uraltseva: Mathematical Contributions

 \subsubsection{Equations with unbounded coefficients}

-In a series of papers in 1979--1985, summarized in her talk at the International Congress of Mathematicians in Berkeley, CA, 1986 \cite{MR934318} and a survey paper with Ladyzhenskaya \cite{MR878325}, Uraltseva and collaborators have studied uniformly elliptic quasilinear equations of nondivergence type \eqref{eq:nondiv} and their parabolic counterparts, in the case when $a$ and the first derivatives of $a_{ij}$ are possibly unbounded.
-The typical conditions reads
+In a series of papers in 1979--1985, summarized in her talk at the International Congress of Mathematicians in Berkeley, CA, 1986 \cite{MR934318} and a survey paper with Ladyzhenskaya \cite{MR878325}, Uraltseva and collaborators have studied uniformly elliptic quasilinear equations of nondivergence type \eqref{eq:nondiv} and their parabolic counterparts, when $a$ and the first derivatives of $a_{ij}$ are possibly unbounded.
+The typical conditions read

 where $\mu$ is a constant and $b,\Phi\in L^q(\Omega)$, $q>n$.
 Uraltseva and collaborators were able to establish the existence and up to the boundary $C^{1,\alpha}$ regularity of $W^{2,n}$ strong solutions of the problem, vanishing on $\partial\Omega$ (provided the latter is sufficiently regular).
 The proofs were based on the extension of methods of Ladyzhenskaya and Uraltseva already in their books \cite{MR0244627,MR0241822}, as well as those of Krylov and Safonov using the Aleksandrov-Bakelman-Pucci (ABP) estimate, in the elliptic case, and a parabolic version of the ABP estimate due to Nazarov and Uraltseva \cite{MR821477}, in the parabolic case.